Nikeshyadav005/Blinkit-Analysis-Project/README.md

 # Blinkit-Analysis-Project
-My New Project: Birkit Sales & Outlet Performance Dashboard I'm excited to share my latest data analytics project where designed an interactive dashboard for Blinkit-India's Last Minute App using SQL, Python, and Power BE
+My New Project: Blikit Sales & Outlet Performance Dashboard I'm excited to share my latest data analytics project where designed an interactive dashboard for Blinkit-India's Last Minute App using SQL, Python, and Power BE

 Project Highlights: